 New Academy Coming to Tulsa

 In Oklahoma, a new training academy will be used to train Tulsa firefighters, as well as firemen from neighboring areas.
-The cost of this new academy was approved by voters in 2005, according to a report at News on 6
+The cost of this new academy was approved by voters in 2005, according to a report at News on 6, but the location was just recently agreed upon – near the Tulsa Community College campus.

 This video describes the training you can get at Tulsa Fire Academy.